DevExpress/devextreme-documentation/concepts/05 UI Components/Menu/00 Getting Started with Menu/10 Create Submenus.md

 To create a submenu, use nested [items](/Documentation/ApiReference/UI_Components/dxMenu/Configuration/items/#items).
-In jQuery, it's an array inside the base item object.
-In Angular, Vue and React, it's another item inside the base item markup.
+In jQuery, an array within the base item object corresponds to a submenu.
+In Angular, Vue and React, a submenu is defined as another item in the base item's markup.

 Use the [beginGroup](/Documentation/ApiReference/UI_Components/dxMenu/Configuration/items/#beginGroup) property to separate items in the submenu.